Have you ever heard of the word “ESG investment” recently?

 “ESG investment” comes from the first letters of Environment, Social, and Governance.
 ESG investment is a general term describing when an institutional investor, etc., determines whether to invest in a company, it considers ESG-related information in addition to financial data.

 In 2006, the United Nations advocated investments made from an ESG standpoint rather than those solely in pursuit of short-term profit.
 This new way of assessing a company for investment has been generating interest – particularly among European and American institutional investors.

-From the all applicants, the best three examples will be chosen and presented their award at a ceremony in February 2019.
+From the all applicants, the best about three examples will be chosen and presented their award at a ceremony in February 2021.